The speed equation of a DC motor shows that,

 We can use this technique to control motor speed below its rated value.
 But it is neither efficient nor economical method because, in this method, speed is reduced at the cost of power loss in rheostat (Ia2R).

-Speed Control of DC Shunt Motor by Applied Voltage
+DC Shunt Motor Speed Control Methods by Applied Voltage

 In this method, the field winding of the motor is connected to a constant DC voltage.
 But armature is supplied with different voltages with the help of suitable switch gear as shown in the figure.